-OUR PUPPIES receive early scent imprinting, ARE SPECIALIZED FOR TRACKING,
+OUR PUPPIES receive early scent imprinting.

-DEN WORK and field trials AND WILL ONLY go to WORKING/HUNTING DOG HOMES.
+When they go home to their new owners, puppies will be SPECIALIZED FOR TRACKING, DEN WORK and field trials AND WILL ONLY go to WORKING/HUNTING DOG HOMES.

 OUR PUPPIES NEED TO LIVE AS FAMILY MEMBER INSIDE A HOME;

 THEY ARE NOT BACKYARD COMPANIONS OR KENNEL DOGS.

 IF YOU ARE INTERESTED IN ONE OF OUR PUPPIES, PLEASE FAMILIARIZE YOURSELF

 WITH THE sTANDARD wIRE-hAIRED daCHSHUND bREED AND THE ART OF rAISING A PUPPY.

 Our breeding females are tested for immunity through a nomograph before puppies arrive.

 we only vaccinate according to the veterinary immunology specialist's recommendations for puppy immunizations according to the dam's antibody count and consecutively puppy's antibody count for parvovirus and distemper.
 After a puppy's basic vaccines, annual titer tests are done.